 How do I Get Started?

 It all starts with the first phone call or request form you can fill out on the website.
-If it’s more convenient, you can even text FCTcares to 484848, and someone will contact you within an hour during regular business hours.
+If it’s more convenient, you can even text FCTcares to 484848.
+Then someone will contact you within an hour during regular business hours.

 After the initial contact, the following happens: